kingstinct/react-native-motion-activity-tracker/README.md

 - Check motion activity authorization status.
 - Start and stop real-time motion tracking.
 - Fetch historical activity data.
-- Built for iOS with Core Motion.
+- Built for iOS  with Core Motion API & for android with Activity Recognition API

 **Note**: This library requires a custom dev client when using with Expo.